It’s way easier than you might think!

 “Quilted” ornaments have been around for, I am pretty sure, forever…my mother taught my sister and I how to make them when I was about 15 years old.
 Our first ornaments were…well, to put it kindly, old fashioned, hokey, and maybe a little (I mean a lot) country bumpkin-ish (picture lacy aprons and yodeling…I’m just kidding; we didn’t wear lacy aprons).

 The original technique is so old fashioned…but in the 18 years that I’ve been making these, it was only natural that my own methods and style would take shape.
 I’ve literally made thousands of these things – and I have the permanent pin indentations in my fingers to prove it.
 (Which, when paired with a lacy apron and yodeling, is very sexy, by the way.)
-Anyway, now, my updated process uses less fabric, less pins, and most importantly, results in a stunning ornament.
+Now, you can learn exactly how I make them.

 If you decide you would like to try making one of these ornaments yourself, and have any questions at all about the process, or anything else related to quilted ornaments, please feel free to leave your question in the comment section right below this post…I will be glad to answer all questions as best I can!